 Kakato Scholarship 2018 May‘s Diary

 I did a very impressive experiment in May, it was to culture virus in embryo egg.
-It was also the first time I saw chicken embryo in an egg and learned how to differentiate a normal chicken embryo and a one with pathological changes.
-I did not include pictures of the embryo because they were quite disturbing, but if anyone is interested, I could attach it afterward.
+It was also the first time I saw a chicken embryo in an egg and learned how to differentiate a normal chicken embryo and a one with pathological changes.
+I did not include pictures of the embryos because they were quite disturbing, but if anyone is interested, I could attach them afterwards.

 — Chau Sin Lee